Travel Nursing: How Does It Work?

 Earn More Money

 Travel nurses can expect to earn more money than they would at a permanent position.
-On average, our nurses at Nurses PRN tend to earn 20% more than permanent employees.
-Although, pay quotes are determined based on the facility, years of experience, specialty, benefits and housing.
-Your recruiter can help customize your specific pay package.
+On average, our nurses at PRN Healthcare tend to earn 20% more than permanent employees.
+Your pay Your recruiter can help customize your specific pay package for you.

 Work with an Agency

-Travel nursing should be a fun and exciting experience – working with an agency can ensure a positive experience for you.
-At Nurses PRN, we are “Nurse First”, which means that we strive to do right by you.
-We want nurses to feel supported, valued, fulfilled and empowered to succeed.
-One of our top priorities is to get to know you and ensure that you have the best travel nursing experience possible.
+Travel nursing should be a fun and exciting experience.
+Working with an agency can ensure a positive experience for you.
+At PRN Healthcare, we are “Nurse First”, which means that we strive to do right by you.
+We want nurses to feel supported, valued, fulfilled, and empowered to succeed.
+One of our top priorities is to get to know you.
+It is our priority that you have the best travel nursing experience possible.

 Bye-Bye Hospital Politics